Share

 • The UN is a bargain for U.S. taxpayers.

 While the UN’s work covers a broad array of issues and impacts U.S. interests in every corner of the globe, the total amount of U.S. contributions to the UN is a very small portion of our nation’s annual budget.
-Overall, only 1.4% of the federal budget is devoted to foreign aid, including contributions to the UN.
-Our peacekeeping and regular budget dues account for just 0.2% of the annual U.S. federal budget.
+Overall, less than 1% of the federal budget is devoted to foreign aid, including contributions to the UN.
+Our peacekeeping and regular budget dues account for just 0.06% of the annual U.S. federal budget.

 • Peacekeeping missions advance U.S. national security.

-While the U.S. is the largest single contributor to the UN’s regular and peacekeeping budgets (learn more about the budget here), other UN member states pay the vast majority of costs associated with the activities funded by these assessments.
-Moreover, as a permanent member of the UN Security Council, the U.S. has final say over the size of the peacekeeping budget, since operations must be authorized, expanded, or withdrawn with U.S. consent.
+While the U.S. is the largest single contributor to the UN’s regular and peacekeeping budgets, other UN member states pay the vast majority of costs associated with the activities funded by these assessments.
+Moreover, as a permanent member of the UN Security Council, the U.S. has final say over the size of the peacekeeping budget, since operations must be authorized, expanded or withdrawn with U.S. consent.

 Peacekeeping missions are also extremely cost-effective, accounting for just 0.5% of all annual global military expenditures and 1% of America’s U.S. defense budget.
 And according to the U.S. Government Accountability Office, peacekeeping missions are eight times cheaper than deploying U.S. forces.